Oliver-Leete/Configs/README.md

 It's also super annoying when different programs have different shortcuts to do the same thing (why doesn't every program let me customize shortcuts???).
 These key bindings try and help with that by changing based on context.
 So Super+T always opens a new tab, be it in chrome or in my terminal.
-Super+left and super+right always swap tabs backward and forward, in programs or in layouts with tabs.
+Super+tab and super+shift+tab always swap tabs backward and forward, in programs or in layouts with tabs.
 These can be forced to OS versions of the shortcut by adding control.
-So Super+Control+right will always go to the next OS tab, even if I'm focused on chrome or my terminal.
+So Super+Control+tab will always go to the next OS tab, even if I'm focused on chrome or my terminal.

-I would like to take this a step further by adding moving by direction, so it will move through XMonad windows, terminal windows and Neovim windows, but I will need to learn how to extend Kitty first.
+Other 'Magic' keys include window movements.
+When focused on any none terminal window, super+hjkl move between window manager windows.
+If kitty is focused then it will run a script.
+This script sends a command to move within kitty windows, and if the focused window didn't change (the movement is in a direction that would take it out of the terminal window) then moves within window manager windows instead.
+It goes a step further by checking if the running process is a Neovim instance and moving within that if possible (using a modified version of the vim-kitty-navigator extension).
+This is done using NVR if the vim instance is the main editor, or by sending keypresses if not.

+Super+backspace closes Neovim windows, terminal windows, or window manager windows depending on what is focused.
+Super+m moves the window to the master pane, unless the terminal is focused, in which case it moves the terminal window to the terminal master.
+If the terminal window is already in the terminal's master window then it will move to the window manager master (this is super hacky, relying on the terminal master and stack windows having different dimensions and also relying on a sleep in the script, I hope to fix this at some point).
+The tab key also uses a really hacky way to move in terminal tabs unless there are none, in which case it moves in window manager tabs (still less hacky than the master moving binding, counting the number of tabs in the focused terminal to see if there are any to switch to).

+Super+enter opens a new terminal (or it should, not working atm for some reason) if there isn't one on the workspace already, it focuses the terminal if there is, and it opens a new terminal window if the terminal is already focused.
+Same for super+b with browsers and browser tabs.